-4. Select ADVANCED > Advanced > VLAN / Bridge Settings.

-The VLAN / Bridge Settings page displays.

-5. Select the Enable VLAN / Bridge Group check box.

-The page expands.

-6. Select the By VLAN tag group radio button.

-The section expands.

-The Add VLAN Rule page displays.

-8. Specify the settings as described in the following table.
+- Select ADVANCED > Advanced > VLAN / Bridge Settings.
+The VLAN / Bridge Settings page displays. - 5.
+Select the Enable VLAN / Bridge Group check box.
+The page expands. - 6.
+Select the By VLAN tag group radio button.
+The section expands. - Click the Add button.
+The Add VLAN Rule page displays. - 8.
+Specify the settings as described in the following table.

 Field Description

 Name Enter a name for the VLAN tag group.
 The name can be up to 10 characters.

 VLAN ID Enter a value from 1 to 4094.

-Priority Enter a value from 0 to 7.